georust/rinex/rinex/README.md

 [Epoch structure](https://docs.rs/rinex/latest/rinex/epoch/index.html)

-`epoch` is a `chrono::NaiveDateTime` object validated by an `EpochFlag`.
+`epoch` is a `chrono::NaiveDateTime` object with an `EpochFlag` associated to it.
-A valid epoch is validated with `EpochFlag::Ok`, refer to specific API.

-To demonstrate how to operate the `epoch` API, we'll take a Navigation Rinex file as an example.
+To demonstrate how to operate the `epoch` API, we'll take a Navigation Rinex file as an example:

-First, let's grab the record:

 ```rust
 let rinex = rinex::Rinex::from_file("test_resource/NAV/V2/amel0010.21g")